 As of December 31, 2022, we had recorded an Employee Retention Credit ("ERC") receivable of \$.9 million within "Other current assets" on our consolidated balance sheets, and a corresponding amount was included in "Other income (expense), net" in our consolidated statement of operations and comprehensive loss for the year ended December 31, 2022.
-On February 16, 2023, two of Greenlane Holdings, Inc.'s subsidiaries, Warehouse Goods LLC and Kim International LLC (collectively, the "Company"), entered into an agreement with a third-party institutional investor pursuant to which the investor pursuant to which the investor pursuant Revenue Service with respect to the employee retention credits filed by the Company under the ERC program.
+On February 16, 2023, two of Greenlane Holdings, Inc.'s subsidiaries, Warehouse Goods LLC and Kim International LLC (collectively, the "Company"), entered into an agreement with a third-party institutional investor pursuant to which the investor pursuants of the program.